hrden05/etsy_topSidebar/README.md

 ## Development
 Executing the code below will install dependencies, seed the database, start the server, and start webpack.
 Examine the package.json file for additional scripts.

-npm install
+> npm install
-npm run seed
+> npm run seed
-npm run server-dev
+> npm run server-dev
-npm run react-dev
+> npm run react-dev
-npm run test
+> npm run test

 ## Testing
-Unit tests built with Jest and Enzyme can be run with npm run test.
-To see test coverage, run npm run test-coverage.
+Unit tests built with Jest and Enzyme can be run with 'npm run test'.
+To see test coverage, run 'npm run test'.